 Needless to say, such deep cuts to job-creation and safety net programs would be devastating to low-income families and rural families in particular.
 The high number of children and seniors living on low incomes in these areas would be most impacted.
 Cutting programs that build a ladder to opportunity for kids such as Head Start, the Women, Infants and Children program, and job training for youth would further limit the prospects of such children who already have few options, and make it harder to get the education and nutrition assistance that’s essential to their development and success.

 The large number of low-income seniors, people with disabilities, and their families living in rural areas could face years of medical debt should Medicaid fall on the chopping block.
 Community health centers and community action agencies that work in rural areas may face cuts as well, forcing them to reduce staff, services, or even close—leaving these folks to fend for themselves.
-The community health center in rural Brownsville, Texas, has been able to serve at least 17,000 low-income residents
+The community health center in rural Brownsville, Texas, has been able to serve at least 17,000 low-income residents a year, including families struggling with diabetes and those living in coloñias, where problems with the sewage system have given many in the area intestinal problems.

 The fate of these programs will hang in the balance for the rest of this year.
 Appropriators in Congress and the Super Committee must pursue deficit reduction in a way that creates high-quality jobs with benefits like paid sick days, invests in infrastructure in rural areas, and protects low-income Americans across the board, particularly children and seniors.
 Critical programs such as SNAP/food stamps and Medicaid should be shielded from cuts and restructuring that would inhibit their ability to meet increased need in recessions.